hasnul/ankichess/readme.md

 files in Anki.
 It contains:
 - an explanation of how to get a PGN viewer working in Anki
-- an Anki addon called *ankichess* that convert a tagged fen string into an image Last "tested" on Anki version 2.1.53.
+- an Anki addon called *ankichess* that converts a tagged fen string into an image

+Last "tested" on Anki version 2.1.53.

 ## PGN Viewer in Anki